Skip to main content

 Technical Analysis

-The Edimax GS-5008PL network switch running firmware version 1.00.54 and prior contains a cross-site request forgery (CSRF) vulnerability identified as CVE-2026-32839 (CWE-352).
-This vulnerability arises due to the absence of anti-CSRF tokens and inadequate request validation in the device's web management interface.
-As a result, an attacker can craft malicious web pages that, when visited by an authenticated administrator, cause the device to execute unauthorized administrative commands without the administrator's consent.
-These commands include changing administrative passwords, uploading new firmware images, rebooting the device, performing factory resets, and modifying network settings.
-The vulnerability does not require the attacker to have any privileges or prior authentication, but it does require the administrator to interact with the malicious content (user interaction).
-The CVSS 4.0 base score is 5.1, reflecting medium severity, with network attack vector, low attack complexity, no privileges required, but requiring user interaction.
-The vulnerability impacts device confidentiality, integrity, and availability by enabling full administrative control through CSRF attacks.
-No patches or firmware updates are currently linked, and no known exploits have been reported in the wild as of the publication date.
+The Edimax GS-5008PL device running firmware version 1.00.54 and prior contains a cross-site request forgery (CSRF) vulnerability identified as CVE-2026-32839 (CWE-352).
+This vulnerability arises due to the absence of anti-CSRF tokens and lack of request validation in the device’s web management interface.
+CSRF attacks exploit the trust a web application places in the user's browser by tricking an authenticated user into submitting unauthorized requests.
+In this case, an attacker can craft malicious web pages that, when visited by an authenticated administrator, cause the device to execute administrative commands without the administrator’s explicit consent.
+These commands include changing administrative passwords, uploading new firmware (potentially malicious), rebooting the device, performing factory resets, and modifying network settings.
+The vulnerability does not require the attacker to have prior authentication or privileges, but it does require the administrator to be logged in and to visit a malicious page, making user interaction necessary.
+The CVSS v4.0 base score is 5.1, reflecting medium severity due to the combination of network attack vector, no privileges required, but requiring user interaction.
+No patches or firmware updates are currently linked, and no known exploits have been reported in the wild.
+The vulnerability impacts device integrity and availability and could lead to persistent compromise if exploited to upload malicious firmware or alter network configurations.

 Potential Impact